Anask26472/anas-ips-modules/README.md

 Developed by **Anas**

-This project is a **host-based Intrusion Prevention System (IPS) module** developed as a university security project.
+This project is a **host-based Intrusion Prevention System (IPS) module** developed as a university information security project.
 It monitors live network traffic, detects suspicious behavior using **machine learning and deep learning**, and applies host-side response actions such as **blocking** and **throttling**.

 ---